IMAP-Science-Operations-Center/imap-data-access/README.md

 This lightweight  Python package allows users to download, query, and upload data from the IMAP Science Data Center (SDC).

-For more information and detailed instructions see https://imap-processing.readthedocs.io/en/latest/data-access-api/index.html
+For more information see the [detailed instructions](https://imap-processing.readthedocs.io/en/latest/data-access-api/index.html).

 ## Command Line Utility